Yarikx/Yarikx.github.io/_posts/2016-10-18-Composition.md

 That's the all it needs to know.

 On the other hand, our "sub-reducers" only handle the logic related to particular "sub-state".
-And they no nothing about the outer state.
+And they know nothing about the outer state.

 That's what I call composition.